gkopacz/CyberSec-HomeLab/Day01-Core-Network-and-pfSense-Setup/README.md

 The **home router** connects to the internet and provides outbound access.
 The **Host PC** runs **Hyper-V**, serving as the base virtualization platform where all virtual machines and virtual switches reside.

-> 💡 Before using Hyper-V, ensure that **virtualization is enabled in BIOS**.
-Hyper-V is preferred here due to its seamless integration with Windows and efficient resource management.
+> 💡  I ensured virtualization was enabled in the BIOS before starting.
+I preferred Hyper-V over VMware or VirtualBox because of its seamless integration with Windows and better resource management on my setup.

 ## 2️⃣ Virtual Switches and Subnets